Adria oil pipeline: Description

 The Adria pipeline starts at the Omišalj Oil Terminal.
-From Omišalj the main line runs to Sisak, while spur pipelines connects terminal and refinery in Urinj.
-In Sisak the northern and eastern branches are split.
-The northern branch runs further to Virje, where a branch section runs to Lendava in Slovenia, and Gola, where the pipeline crosses Croatian–Hungarian border.
-It continues through Hungary up to the Duna refinery in Százhalombatta, where it is connected with the southern line of Druzhba and the Druzhba's branch between Hungary and Slovakia.
+From Omišalj, the main line runs to Sisak, while spur pipelines connect a terminal and refinery in Urinj.
+In Sisak, the northern and eastern branches split.
+The northern branch runs farther to Virje, where a branch continues to Lendava in Slovenia and Gola, where the pipeline crosses Croatian–Hungarian border.
+It continues through Hungary to the Duna refinery in Százhalombatta.
+Here it connects with the southern line of Druzhba and the Druzhba's branch between Hungary and Slovakia.
 The annual capacity of Hungarian section is 10 million tonnes of oil per annum.
-The maximum rated capacity in the Slovak section is at 3.68 million tonnes per year.
+The maximum rated capacity in the Slovak section is 3.68 million tonnes per year.

 The eastern branch runs from Sisak to Slavonski Brod.
-From there, the branch section runs to Bosanski Brod in Bosnia and Herzegovina, while the main line continues to Sotin at the Croatian–Serbian border.
-In Serbia, the pipeline runs to Novi Sad and further to Pančevo.
+From there, the branch section continues to Bosanski Brod in Bosnia and Herzegovina, while the main line continues to Sotin at the Croatian–Serbian border.
+In Serbia, the pipeline stretches to Novi Sad and farther to Pančevo.

 Further connections

-The Druzhba Adria project suggested the connection of Adria pipeline with the Druzhba pipeline.
-By this, Russia would have direct connection to the Omišalj harbor for its oil export.
-Due to objections for environmental reasons it was not yet realized.
-As an alternative, the combination of Druzhba Adria with the proposed Pan-European Pipeline has been suggested for transportation of Russian oil to Trieste.
-Adria pipeline is now connected with Druzhba pipeline in Šahy, Slovakia.
+The Druzhba Adria project proposed the connection of the Adria pipeline with the Druzhba pipeline.
+If this had occurred, the Soviet Union would have had a direct connection to the Omišalj harbor for its oil exports.
+Due to environmental objections, it wasn't realized.
+As an alternative, the combination of these two pipelines with the proposed Pan-European Pipeline was suggested for transportation of Russian oil to Trieste.
+The Adria pipeline was or is indirectly linked with Druzhba pipeline in Šahy, Slovakia.